-The former public toilet block overlooking Waterloo Oval and skatepark has been transformed into a high quality contemporary workspace and counselling facility for Weave Youth Family Community, formerly South Sydney Youth Services.
+The former public toilet block overlooking Waterloo Oval and Fernside skatepark has been transformed into a high-quality contemporary workspace and counselling facility for Weave, a ground-breaking organisation dedicated to supporting disadvantaged young people in the inner-city.

 The existing structure is revitalised by new internal planning focused around a central courtyard, and the addition of a landscaped roof garden veiled by a tensile structure supporting native climbing plants.

-As the plants mature, the resulting building form will begin to merge sculpturally with its landscape and urban setting.
+As the plants mature, the resulting building form has merged sculpturally with its landscape and urban setting.

 Internally comfort conditions are passively controlled using natural ventilation, exposed thermal mass and a building envelope shaded by the canopy structure and climbing plants.
 The new courtyard will bring daylight into the depths of the building, minimising reliance on artificial lighting.